On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 2

-Infant mortality rate, with deficiencies in the provision of health services at PHC level
+Infant mortality rate, with deficiencies in the delivery of health services at PHC level

-Proportion (%) of deaths of children aged 0 to 1 year prevented at PHC level per number of children aged 0 to 1 year in the eligible population
+Proportion (%) of deaths of children aged 0 to 1 year preventable at PHC level per number of children aged 0 to 1 year among the attached population

 Quarterly